VRConservation/ywabook/_sources/3_geospatial.md

 ## Takeaways
 1. The **Yuba County communities** most at risk from wildfire are in the northeast portion of the county.
 Approximately in risk order, they are Brownsville, Dobbins, and Camptonville.
 However, Brownsville and Camptonville carry more difficulty for egress during a wildfire event.
 Strategies to mitigate risk in each community may differ based on risk factors such as community characteristics, land ownership, and landscape/vegetation characteristics.
 2. Our analysis of **water infrastructure** at risk showed nuanced results dependent on location.
 The upper and lower watershed at New Bullards Bar has a higher risk than the middle.
 Riparian areas are generally at high risk due to heavy vegetation growth and post-fire impact, such as hillside erosion due to steep slopes or treatment impacts to listed species.
 The area to the southeast of Collins Lake is at higher risk, but much surrounding the lake is at low risk.
 The land surrounding Lake Francis is at low risk, but much of the land to the east of the lake is at high risk.
 Englebright Dam and surrounding riparian areas are at high risk.
-3. Downscaled, updated, or created **datasets** such as climate change data, forest conditions, and road conditions would make the risk analyses more accurate.
+3. Downscaling, updating, or creating datasets, such as climate change data, forest conditions, and road conditions, would make the risk analyses more accurate.

 ## Background
 Like many counties in the Sierra Nevada foothills, Yuba County spreads across the valley up into the foothills ({numref}`location`).
 The vegetation cover and topography change dramatically, from level grasslands in the west county to steep, forested slopes in the east county.
-Water infrastructure, electrical infrastructure, and population centers are spread across this varied landscape.
+Water infrastructure, electrical infrastructure, and population centers are arrayed across this varied landscape.
 Yuba County’s forested areas are home to small, remote communities.
 Often bordering public lands, these communities are the most densely vegetated and expand from community centers into the wildland-urban interface.
 Our geospatial analysis focuses on the communities and infrastructure most at risk of wildfire in Yuba County.
-With these risk areas identified, Yuba County leadership and community members can identify priority areas and develop informed strategies for treatment.
+With these risk areas identified, Yuba County leadership, agencies, and community members can identify priority areas and develop informed strategies for treatment.

 ```{figure} /figures/location.png
 :height: 600px